mgrahamjo/payload/README.md

 });
 ```

 Sweet!
 Now this module won't run until `foo` and `bar` are loaded.
-I borrowed a trick from Angular so you can accomplish the same thing without even passing the array of dependencies:
+Plus, I borrowed a trick from Angular so you can accomplish the same thing without even passing the array of dependencies:

 ```
 payload((foo, bar) => {